Which Of The Following Is An Example Of Subtractive Color

 While subtractive color is primarily associated with physical media, it also has relevance in digital art and design.
 Digital artists and designers often use software tools that simulate subtractive color mixing to create realistic and visually appealing images.

 Similarly, graphic design software programs use CMYK color profiles to prepare images for printing.
-These profiles ensure that the colors in the digital image are accurately reproduced when printed on paper.
+These profiles make sure the colors in the digital image are accurately reproduced when printed on paper.

 The Future of Subtractive Color